The Gunny Sack

 two ingredient dough focaccia bread ingredients in a bowl

-Put the self-rising flour and plain, fat-free Greek yogurt in a large bowl.
+Put the self-rising flour and plain, non-fat Greek yogurt in a large bowl.

 Please note that this blog post was made using store-bought self-rising flour.
 If you choose to make your own, your results may vary and you'll have to make adjustments to the dough.

-Some have used plain yogurt and one woman even told me that she used sour cream.
-But their results varied and they have to make adjustments in flour measurements and baking times.
+Some have used plain yogurt, and one woman even told me that she used sour cream.
+However, their results varied, and they had to make adjustments in flour measurements and baking times.

 mixing dough with hand mixer